-Background 4 Introduction 5 What is the relationship of the fitness requirements in the TDLCR to the train of licence? lriving 5 1.
-Occupational psychological fitness examination 7 Summary 7 How often should a train driver have a psychological fitness examination?
-7 What is tested under the occupational psychological fitness examination?
-8 Who can carry out the occupational psychological fitness examinations?
-9 2.
+Ва ckground 4 Int roduction 6 Wr nat is the relationship of the fitness requirements in the TDLCR to the train licence? driving 6 1.
+Occupational psychological fitness examination 8 Summary 8 How often should a train driver have a psychological fitness examination?
+8 What is tested under the occupational psychological fitness examination?
+9 Who can carry out the occupational psychological fitness examinations?
+10 2.
 Medical examinations 10 Summary 10 How often must a train driver have a medical examination?
 10 Pre-appointment medical examination 10 Periodic medical examinations after appointment 11 What is meant by 'general medical examination'?
-11 Pregnancy and train drivers 13 Who can carry out medical examinations?
-13

-Who can carry out medical examinations?
-13 What equipment and facilities should be used for medical examinations?
-13 What information should be recorded in a medical examination?
-14

-3. Auditing medical and occupational psychological fitness examination records 16
+12 What happens if a train driver needs a medical examination before their period examination is due? ic 13 Pregnancy and train drivers 14 Who can carry out medical examinations?
+14 What equipment and facilities should be used for medical examinations?
+15 What information should be recorded in a medical examination?
+15 3.
+Auditing medical and occupational psychological fitness examination rec ords 17 Summary 17 What information should be retained for audit of records?
+17 4.
+Recognition process for doctors and psychologists carrying out examina under the TDLCR and ORR's register of recognised persons itions 18

-10 Summary 16 What information should be retained for audit of records?
-16 4.
-Recognition process for doctors and psychologists carrying out exami under the TDLCR and ORR's register of recognised persons nations 17 Summary 17 What is the register of recognised persons?
-17 What are the criteria for recognition of doctors?
-17 What are the criteria for recognition of psychologists?
-18 What happens once an application for recognition has been received by ORR?
-18 Receiving a letter confirming entry onto the register 18 How long is recognition valid for?
-18

-Can ORR remove me from its registers?
-19

-What happens if I have not been granted recognition?
-19

-Annex A: Appeal process for refusal to recognise or against removal from the

-register of doctors or psychologists 20
+Summary 18 What is the register of recognised persons?
+18 What are the criteria for recognition of doctors?
+18 What are the criteria for recognition of psychologists?
+20 What happens once an application for recognition has been received by ORR?
+20 Receiving a letter confirming entry onto the register 20 How long is recognition valid for?
+20 Keeping information on the register up to date 20 Can ORR remove me from its registers?
+20 What happens if I have not been granted recognition?
+20 Annex A: Appeal process for refusal to recognise or against removal from the register of doctors or psychologists 22 Receiving the appeal 22 Deciding to proceed 22 Hearing the appeal and making the decision 23

-22